 I woke the next day with only a vague memory of the dream.
-Penny was already dressed and went down just as I was getting up.
 I pulled back the curtains.
 My word, that shed was a violent colour: almost orange.
 Bel and Steve had only recently bought the place so I assumed it was something they’d inherited.
 Aside from this, the morning landscape was displayed in a range of subtle colours I’d not previously appreciated.

 At about noon Steve needed to take a lawnmower back to a neighbour and I went along to give him a hand.
-It was just half twelve when we arrived and, after we’d got the mower out, he invited us in for a drink.
+After we’d got the mower out, he invited us in for a drink.